 Consumers are constantly bombarded with herbal extracts, supplements and cure-alls.
 Most of these products come with high price tags and exaggerated claims.
 If an herbal extract comes last in the list of ingredients, there is not enough of the original herb to do much good.
 Look for products where the herbal extracts and tinctures come first or second in the list!

-Abundant fresh herbs grow in the North Georgia Mountains.
-From the tall spikes of mullein to the silver mountain mint and lovely dandelions, most are free for the taking.
 Herbal remedies are easily made with ordinary kitchen equipment.
 It is inexpensive and fun to make herbal lotions, ointments, tinctures, and teas.
+Don't worry about being called a witch -- the days of witches being burned at the stake are over.
 Herbs are for everyone!